RazorFlow/docs/src/content/js/guide/components/chart/chart_event_click.md

 }
 </meta>

-You can execute a JavaScript callback when an item on the chart has been clicked, by using the {{ linkApi("ChartComponent", "onItemClick") }} function.
+You can execute a JavaScript callback when an item on the chart has been clicked, by using the {{ linkApi("js", "ChartComponent", "onItemClick") }} function.
 This callback is executed whenever an item (like a line chart circle, column chart rectangle, etc.) is clicked.

 ~~~
 chart_object.onItemClick(function(params) {